Hip fracture: Management

 Most hip fractures are treated surgically by implanting a prosthesis.
 Surgical treatment outweighs the risks of nonsurgical treatment which requires extensive bedrest.
 Prolonged immobilization increases risk of thromboembolism, pneumonia, deconditioning, and decubitus ulcers.
 Regardless, the surgery is a major stress, particularly in the elderly.
 Pain is also significant, and can also result in immobilization, so patients are encouraged to become mobile as soon as possible, often with the assistance of physical therapy.
 Skeletal traction pending surgery is not supported by the evidence.
 Regional nerve blocks are useful for pain management in hip fractures.
 Peripheral nerve blocks may reduce pain on movement and delirium, may improve time to first mobilisation, and may reduce the risk of postoperative lower respiratory tract infection.
 Surgery can be performed under general anaesthesia or with neuraxial techniques (spinal anaesthesia) – choice is based on surgical and patient factors, as outcomes such as mortality and post-procedure complications including pneumonia, MI, stroke or delirium, are not affected by anaesthetic technique.
 This has led to a 2025 evidence update finding that there is no significant difference between spinal and general anesthesia for hip fracture surgery outcomes, including death, walking recovery, delirium, or hospital stay, contradicting earlier studies that suggested spinal anesthesia was superior.

 Red blood cell transfusion is common for people undergoing hip fracture surgery due to the blood loss sustained during surgery and from the injury.
 The benefits of giving blood when the hemoglobin is less than 10 g/dL versus less than 8 g/dL are not clear.
 Waiting until the hemoglobin was less than 8 g/dL or the person had symptoms may increase the risk of heart problems.
 Intravenous iron is used in some centres to encourage an increase in haemoglobin levels, but it not known whether this makes a significant difference to outcomes that matter to patients.

 If operative treatment is refused or the risks of surgery are considered to be too high the main emphasis of treatment is on pain relief.
 Skeletal traction may be considered for long-term treatment.
 Aggressive chest physiotherapy is needed to reduce the risk of pneumonia and skilled rehabilitation and nursing to avoid pressure sores and DVT/pulmonary embolism Most people will be bedbound for several months.
-Non-operative treatment is now limited to only the most medically unstable or demented patients or those who are nonambulatory at baseline with minimal pain during transfers.
+Non-operative treatment is may be offered to only the most medically unstable or demented patients or those who are nonambulatory at baseline with minimal pain during transfers.
+The rates of non-operative management vary considerably between and within countries, and the reasons for choosing non-operative management may be influenced by local (country) cultural factors, attitudes towards risk and specific patient factors.

 Surgery on the same day or day following the break is estimated to reduce postoperative mortality in people who are medically stable.